john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 align: center
 name: bilateral_gaussian_analysis_fig
 ---
-Gaussian Filter Performance Analysis with Gaussian Noise
+Bilateral Filter Performance Analysis with Gaussian Noise
 ```

+The bilateral filter has several advantages.
+It has a simple formulation: a pixel's value becomes the weighted average of the pixel values in its neighborhood.
+Consequently, its behavior can be understood intuitively and adapted to application-specific tasks.
+Another advantage is that the bilateral filter depends on only two parameters that specify the contrast and size of features to preserve.
+Therefore, it is easy to tune to application-specific requirements.

+An aspect that limits the applicability of the bilateral filter is its computational complexity, $O(S^2)$, where $S$ is the number of pixels.
+With quadratic complexity, the computational cost increases sharply with image size.  can explode the computational cost.
+Yet, there is no dearth of optimizations proposed [{cite}`durandFastBilateralFiltering2002`,{cite}`eladOriginBilateralFilter2002`, {cite}`phamSeparableBilateralFiltering2005`, {cite}`parisFastApproximationBilateral2006`, {cite}`weissFastMedianBilateral2006a`], which reduce the computation cost.

-A consequence of the way the bilateral filter considers the range of intensity values is suboptimal performance with salt and pepper noise.
-The noise may be sparse, but the affected pixels' intensity values may span the entire range (e.g., 0-255 for 8-bit images).
-The values may be too different from their neighbors to influence a pixel.
-Often, these images are mollified using a median filter first, to obtain an initial estimate.
+Another limitation extends from one of its strengths.
+As mentioned, the bilateral filter considers the range of intensity values when computing the weights to apply.
+If a pixel value is too different from the values of neighboring pixels, it has less influence on the output.
+As a consequence, the bilateral filter is not the best filter for salt and pepper noise.
+Here, the difference between a pixel and its neighbors can span the entire range (e.g., 0-255 for 8-bit images).
+In such cases, the values are too different to influence the output.
+Several approaches have been proposed to improve its performance in such cases.
+An example involves mollification.
+Often, images containing extreme intensity gradients are mollified using a median filter first, to obtain an initial estimate.
 Then the bilateral filter is applied to produce a more precise final estimate.

+The use of the bilateral filter has grown rapidly since its introduction and is now ubiquitous in many image-processing applications.